Daley Thompson: 1980–1986: Breaking records

-1987-1990 Defeat and injury
+1987–1990: Defeat and injury

-Thompson won his third Commonwealth title in 1986 and also won another European Championship but after that he never quite recaptured the superlative form of earlier years.
+Thompson won his third Commonwealth title in 1986 and also won another European Championship but after that he never quite recaptured the excellent form of earlier years.
 In 1987, he suffered his first decathlon defeat for nine years when he finished ninth in the World Championships, and at his fourth Olympics in Seoul in 1988 he finished fourth.
-He made the Commonwealth Games team for the fourth time in 1990, but was forced to withdraw because of injury.
+He made the Commonwealth Games team for the fourth time in 1990 but was forced to withdraw because of injury.

 Rivalry with Jürgen Hingsen

-Thompson's rivalry with West German athlete Jürgen Hingsen was legendary in the sport throughout the 1980s.
+Thompson's rivalry with West German athlete Jürgen Hingsen attracted considerable public interest throughout the 1980s.
 The pair constantly traded world records, but Thompson always had the upper hand in the major events, remaining undefeated in all competitions for nine years between 1978 and 1987.

 Promotional activities

 Thompson was also well known for his appearances in commercials for the drink Lucozade in the 1980s.
 Thompson's name was used for three officially licensed home computer games by Ocean Software in the 1980s: Daley Thompson's Decathlon, Daley Thompson's Supertest and Daley Thompson's Olympic Challenge.
 He is also a brand ambassador for a travel agency network "Not Just Travel".